DanorSODA/Ansible-Jenkins-Pipeline/SUGGESTIONS.md

 ### Project
-Great work, loved the contributions, README and general project structure
+Great work, loved the contributions, README and general project structure Not clear what docker folder seems to do and no desciption is provided on the matter

 ### README
 - Missing links of list below in README.md